Bin-Cao/TCGPR/README.md

     for Mission = 'FEATURE':
         int, the number of features added to the updating feature set at each iteration, default = 1, recommend = 1-3

+    :param measure :Correlation criteria, default 'Pearson' means R values are used or measure = 'Determination' means R^2 values are used

     :param ratio:
     for Mission = 'DATA':
         if Task = 'Partition':